Oil Pulling Review, Using

 Oil Pulling Process:

 According to what I could find online about this holistic health practice, it seems that the optimal time to "pull" was 20 minutes.
 I simply couldn't manage that.
-First, the saliva was so prolific from the pulling (I used organic cold-pressed coconut oil rather than sesame oil for the review experiment but have since started using sesame oil) that I just didn't like that feeling.
+First, the saliva was so prolific from the pulling (I used organic cold-pressed extra virgin coconut oil rather than sesame oil for the review experiment but have since started using sesame oil) that I just didn't like that feeling.
 Also, coconut oil is a food so my natural tendency was to want to swallow it.
 I usually swished for about 5 minutes so I would assume my results were minimal compared to a 20-minute oil pulling session every day.

 What I noticed from oil pulling